UbiquityRobotics/bus_bridge_encoders_sonar/README.md

 # Rev. C

-* Schematic should label C13 as 1uF.
+* Schematic should label C13 as 1uF. [x]

-* Schematic should label R4 as 120_1%.
+* Schematic should label R4 as 120_1%. [x]

+* Schematic has BGND and BPWR swapped on root diagram. [x]

 * Make sure regulator input capacitors can take 30V.
-Probably switch over to aluminum electrolytic capacitor.
+Probably switch over to aluminum electrolytic capacitor. [x]

-* Schematic has BGND and BPWR swapped on root diagram:

-* Move ISP connector up to make more room for Atmel-ICE connector.
+* Move ISP connector up to make more room for Atmel-ICE connector. [x]

 * Between Dual Slot Encoder (Rev. D) and Rev. C of this board, pins 4 and 5 are swapped as are pins 6 and 7.
+  [change dual slot encoders instead]
   See below:

 <BlockQuote>